Auenc/simple-rest/README.md

 A service is a level of abstraction that sits in between the API's endpoints and the Repository layer.
 This is typically where we would implement any business logic required by our API.
 As this is a simple tutorial, the service itself doesn't do anything other than pass calls off the the repository.

 ## Models
-The Job model is our API's representation of a Job isting.
+The Job model is our API's representation of a Job listing.
 ```Go
 // models/Job.go
 package models